The Roger Clemens story deserves its own post, so I'll get to that with my next one.

 CC Sabathia went the distance in beating the Atlanta Braves, allowing 2 runs, 7 hits, 1 walk, and striking out 10.

-He was able to do this against a team that nearly made the Playoffs last season -- as opposed to doing it against one that was in first place a few days ago but hasn't made the Playoffs since less than 1,000 people had ever heard the name of Monica Lewinsky -- and without throwing a single knuckleball.
+He was able to do this against a team that nearly made the Playoffs last season -- as opposed to doing it against one that was in 1st place a few days ago but hasn't made the Playoffs since less than 1,000 people had ever heard the name of Monica Lewinsky -- and without throwing a single knuckleball.

 CC don't need no stinkin' relievers.
 He don't need no stinkin' knuckleballs.
 Hell, he don't even need no stinkin' periods on his initials!